dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         }
     }

 ...but this is a bit cumbersome for such a basic stored procedure.
-Having to define the "Null" return type and "Null" parameters is a bit clumsey, so the framework provides another abstract base class **NoParametersNoReturnTypeStoredProcedureBase** which our stored procedure class can inherit from which does this for us and makes our code a little more succinct.
+Having to define the "Null" return type and "Null" parameters is a bit clumsy, so the framework provides another abstract base class **NoParametersNoReturnTypeStoredProcedureBase** which our stored procedure class can inherit from which does this for us and makes our code a little more succinct.
 Now we can define the class like below:

     internal class AccountLastUpdatedDateTimeReset
         : NoParametersNoReturnTypeStoredProcedureBase
     {
     }

 We do not need to provide a constructor as the **NoParametersNoReturnTypeStoredProcedureBase** already handles this for us in its default constructor.
-We can call the procedure using the code given in teh test below.
-Please note the `SqlConnectionExampleTestBase` base class just sets up the SqlConnection for teh test and handles opening and closing of the SqlConnection for us.
+We can call the procedure using the code given in the test below.
+Please note the `SqlConnectionExampleTestBase` base class just sets up the SqlConnection for the test and handles opening and closing of the SqlConnection for us.

     [TestClass]
     public class StoredProcedureWithoutParametersOrReturnType